 Here at DTW, we have always held Bristol in great respect.
 If we haven’t written about them that much over the past couple of years, that’s because neither have they.
 What, if anything, will come from this silence, who knows, but if and when they re-emerge, will they maintain any of their idiosyncratic past?

 Bristol, of course, made much of their aviation heritage.
 I’ve always felt that should be put into perspective.
-The Bristol Car Company was always a separate entity from the plane business and, although there might have been some synergy, it doesn’t follow.
-In truth the aeronautical heritage was more of a marketing tool but, to consider Bristol’s post war aeronautical output, let’s look at two planes.
-Continue reading “Theme : Shutlines – Another Way”
+The Bristol Car Company was always a separate entity from the aviation business and, although there might have been some synergy, it doesn’t follow.
+In truth the aeronautical heritage was more of a marketing tool but, to consider Bristol’s post war aeronautical output, let’s Continue reading “Theme : Shutlines – Another Way”

 Recent reports are suggesting that Bristol is going to return to car manufacture using BMW engines as part of a hybrid powertrain.

 The photo shows one of Bristol’s earlier efforts.
 The new cars are going to be rather different, featuring a bought-in engine from BMW and electric power systems from Frazer-Nash engineering who now own Bristol.
+As a long-standing admirer of Bristol I am very intrigued by the prospect of the marque’s revival.
+Two things will be interesting to watch.
+One is how the new design will reconcile the futuristic or at least fairly modern concept of hybrid power trains with Bristol’s traditional ethos of pretty heavy and old-fashioned design.
 Continue reading “Bristol Returns To Its BMW Roots”

 Via the Bristol Owner’s website I found this nice American take on Bristol cars.
 The photo is from the Curbside Classics website which I can’t recommend highly enough.